Pleural fluid analysis

 No special preparation is needed before the test.
 A chest x-ray will be performed before and after the test.

-Tell your doctor if you take medicines to thin the blood.
+Tell your provider if you take medicines to thin the blood.

 How the Test will Feel

-During the test, tell your health care provider if you have sharp chest pain or shortness of breath.
+During the test, tell your provider if you have sharp chest pain or shortness of breath.

 Why the Test is Performed